 Bus catches fire in heart of Rome

-A bus burst into flames with passengers on board in a busy shopping street in central Rome.
+A bus burst into flames with passengers aboard in a busy shopping street in central Rome.

 All those on the bus were able to escape and no-one was hurt, Rome's transport authority said.